Submit Article

 What Were the Facts of This Case?

-The litigation arose from an action in tort brought by PT Bumi International Tankers against Man B and W Diesel S E Asia Pte Ltd and another entity.
-The plaintiff’s case was that an engine supplied by the defendants for use on one of its vessels was defective.
-As a result, the plaintiff claimed to have suffered economic losses.
-The High Court had accepted the plaintiff’s claim and awarded damages.
+The underlying litigation stemmed from an action in tort initiated by PT Bumi International Tankers (the respondent) against Man B and W Diesel S E Asia Pte Ltd and Mirrlees Blackstone Ltd (the appellants).
+The respondent alleged that an engine supplied by the appellants for use on one of its vessels was defective, leading to the respondent suffering economic losses.
+The High Court had initially found in favour of the respondent, awarding damages quantified at US$2,979,589.

 How Did the Court Analyse the Issues?

-The Court began by setting out the governing framework.
-O 22A r 9(3) provides that where a defendant’s offer to settle is not withdrawn and has not expired before disposal of the claim; is not accepted by the plaintiff; and the plaintiff obtains judgment no more favourable than the terms of the offer, then the plaintiff is entitled to standard costs up to the date the offer was served, and the defendant is entitled to indemnity costs from that date, unless the Court orders otherwise.
+The Court began its analysis by outlining the statutory framework, specifically O 22A r 9(3) of the Rules of Court.
+This rule provides that where a defendant's offer to settle is not withdrawn, has not expired before the disposal of the claim, is not accepted by the plaintiff, and the plaintiff obtains a judgment no more favourable than the offer, then the plaintiff is entitled to standard costs up to the offer date, and the defendant is entitled to indemnity costs from that date, "unless the Court orders otherwise."
+The Court emphasised that indemnity costs are not automatic, citing O 22A r 9(5) and r 12, which preserve the Court's full power and discretion regarding costs.

-Turning to the present case, the Court addressed the plaintiff’s first argument: that the offer was not serious and genuine because it was substantially less than the trial judge’s damages assessment.
-The Court rejected this characterisation.
-It observed that the offer was US$1.5 million, while the trial judge had quantified the plaintiff’s loss at US$2,979,589.
-Even allowing for costs, the offer was broadly about half of the actual loss.
-Given that liability and the legal basis for recovery were complex and to some extent novel, the Court held that the offer could not be dismissed as anything other than serious and genuine.
-It was a substantial offer, and it was made with a view to seeking a speedy and amicable solution.
+The Court then addressed the respondent's arguments against indemnity costs.
+First, regarding the assertion that the offer was not serious and genuine because it was substantially less than the trial judge's damages assessment, the Court rejected this.
+It noted that the offer of US$1.5 million was approximately half of the US$2,979,589 awarded by the trial judge.
+Given the "complex and to an extent novel" question of liability, the Court found the offer to be "nothing other than serious and genuine.
+It was a substantial offer with a view to seeking a speedy and amicable solution" (at [15]).

 What Was the Outcome?